 Utilizing the OSHA incident rate calculator method can also establish a benchmark for comparing safety performance to other organizations within the same industry.

-For this form you will need the most recent copy of your OSHA 300 log and 300A summary Using these documents, simply plug in the number of recordable injuries and illnesses with total hours worked to find your OSHA incident rate.
+To utilize this form, you will need the most recent copy of your OSHA 300 log and 300A summary.
+Using these documents, simply plug in the number of recordable injuries and illnesses with total hours worked to find your OSHA incident rate.

 In addition to the OSHA Recordable Incident Rate formula, companies may find it beneficial to calculate Lost Time Case Rate, Lost Workday Rate, Severity Rate, and the Days Away Restricted or Transferred (DART) Rate.
-Monitoring this data over time can be one of the most effective tools for improving your safety performance.
+Monitoring this data over time can be one of the most effective tools for improving the safety of your workers.